banzaicloud/koperator-docs/docs/install-kafka-operator.md

         oc adm policy add-scc-to-group anyuid system:serviceaccounts:kafka
         ```

-    - Set this permission also to the `ServiceAccountName` you use for your Kafka cluster brokers provided in the KafkaCluster custom resource.
+    - If the Kafka cluster runs in a different namespace than {{< kafka-operator >}}, set this permission also to the `ServiceAccountName` you use for your Kafka cluster brokers provided in the KafkaCluster custom resource.

         ```bash
         oc adm policy add-scc-to-user anyuid system:serviceaccount:{NAMESPACE_FOR_SERVICE_ACCOUNT}:{KAKFA_CLUSTER_BROKER_SERVICE_ACCOUNT_NAME}